bitcoin/bitcoin/doc/build-osx.md

 Download `http://gavinandresen-bitcoin.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.
 Some ports also seem to obey either `build_arch` or `macosx_deployment_target`, but not both at the same time.
 For example, building on an OS X 10.6 64-bit machine fails.
-Official release builds of Bitcoin-Qt are compiled on an OS X 10.6 32-bit machine to workaround that problem.
+Official release builds of Bitcoin Core GUI are compiled on an OS X 10.6 32-bit machine to workaround that problem.

-Once dependencies are compiled, creating `Bitcoin-Qt.app` is easy:
+Once dependencies are compiled, creating `Bitcoin Core GUI.app` is easy:

     make -f Makefile.osx RELEASE=1

 Running
 -------

-It's now available at `./bitcoind`, provided that you are still in the `src` directory.
+It's now available at `./bitcoin-core-daemon`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./bitcoind` to get the filename where it should be put, or just try these
+Run `./bitcoin-core-daemon` to get the filename where it should be put, or just try these commands:
-commands:

     echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"
     chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"